apache/druid/docs/content/querying/aggregations.md

 It is not possible to determine a priori how well this aggregator will behave for a given input stream, nor does the aggregator provide any indication that serious distortions are present in the output.

-For these reasons, we have deprecated this aggregator and do not recommend its use.
+For these reasons, we have deprecated this aggregator and recommend using the DataSketches Quantiles aggregator instead for new and existing use cases, although we will continue to support Approximate Histogram for backwards compatibility.

 ## Miscellaneous Aggregations